 - Warming practices may not work

-- The brochure included in the packaging alleged to be misleading
+- The brochure included in the packaging is alleged to be misleading

 - Other complaints found a 50-50 mix of the resin and hardener did not harden on painting